Harvard Extension Courses in Government

 In this course, candidates in the Master of Liberal Arts, government, international relations, or religion further develop and implement the project they began designing in GOVT E-597a, as students move from concepts, theory, and aspirations to their concrete applications in the real world.
 Projects require a strong conceptual foundation ground in evidence, best practices, as well as the principles and methods integral for the formulation of equitable, impactful, and transformative strategies to advance social change.
 The course takes a workshop approach where students work in small groups, continually supporting each other to further develop individual projects that engage collaborators, communities, stakeholders, or the broader public to plan and carry out action.
 Students share their work and progress in their small groups and with the whole class throughout the term.

-Prerequisites: Registration is limited to officially admitted capstone track candidates in the Master of Liberal Arts, government, international relations, or religion, capstone track.
+Prerequisites: Registration is limited to officially admitted capstone track candidates in the Master of Liberal Arts, anthropology, government, international relations, or religion, capstone track.
 Candidates must be in good academic standing, ready to graduate in May with only the capstone left to complete (no other course registration is allowed simultaneously with the capstone), and have successfully completed the precapstone course, GOVT E-597a, in the previous fall term.
 Candidates who do not meet these degree requirements are dropped from the course.

 GOVT E-1008 Section 1 (25700)

-Spring 2023
+Spring 2025

 Global Ethnic Politics

-This seminar provides a comparative, global analysis of race and ethnicity, and is designed to help students understand the history, dynamics, and salience of ethnic inequality and political cleavage.
+This course provides a comparative, global analysis of race and ethnicity, and is designed to help students understand the history, dynamics, and salience of ethnic inequality and political cleavage.
 Issues under consideration include definitions of race and ethnicity, colonization, nationhood, the politics and political history of indigenous peoples, the history and persistence of white supremacy, multiculturalism, legacies of slavery, ethnic political mobilization, panethnicity, diasporas and transnationalism, migration, ethnic cleansing and genocide, contemporary racial stratification, causes of ethnic conflict and violence, and responses to ethnic conflict.

-GOVT E-1020 Section 1 (26371)
+GOVT E-1020 Section 1 (26799)

-Spring 2023
+Spring 2025

 Res Publica: A History of Representative Government